frycast/SQL_course/create-database/MySQL/README.md

 ### Mac: installing the editor

-9. Go to the mac app store and search for 'SQL Ace'.
+9. Go to the app store and search for 'SQL Ace'.
 Install it (free).
 10. Once installed, open SQL Ace.
 A connection menu appears.
 11. Under 'host' type 'localhost'.
 12. Under 'Password' type the password you chose in step 7.